Frequently Asked Questions

 Also check Focus modes, Do Not Disturb, and per-app notification styles if alerts seem silent.

-On iOS, the first dose reminder at the scheduled time respects the Ring/Silent switch.
+On iOS, the first dose reminder at the scheduled time may use Time Sensitive delivery and respects the Ring/Silent switch.
 The optional 30-minute follow-up can use Critical Alerts so it may sound when the phone is on silent—enable Critical Alerts for Medication Timer under Settings → Notifications → Medication Timer if you want that behavior.
-You can disable urgent follow-ups in the app under Settings → Notifications.

 Do notifications work on the website? +